Last Updated: Feb 8, 2018

 Your bestie is getting married!
 If you’ve been granted the honor of maid of honor, congratulations!

 Part of the joy of being her BFF is having the opportunity to plan the perfect bridal shower, a party with close family members and friends during which she’s spoiled with gifts, love and support.

-Our etiquette guide helps you nail your maid-of-honor duties for the bridal shower with expert tips from renowned wedding planner Michael Russo of Michael Russo Events and a selection of designer wedding shower invitation templates.
+Our etiquette guide helps you nail your maid-of-honor duties for the bridal shower with expert tips from renowned wedding planner Michael Russo of Michael Russo Events and a selection of designer bridal shower invitations.

-Here, your ultimate wedding shower etiquette guide to hosting a lovely bridal shower for the special bride-to-be in your life.
+We’ve provided the ultimate bridal shower wording guide for spreading the news about the special bride-to-be in your life.